Amri Che Mat: Background

-The then Former Leader of the Opposition and Former Deputy Prime Minister of Malaysia, Wan Azizah Wan Ismail, compared Amri's abduction to that of Raymond.
-Wan Azizah has asked police to explain why Amri's wife and children have been kept in the dark about his disappearance.
+The then Leader of the Opposition Wan Azizah Wan Ismail, compared Amri's abduction to that of Raymond, and asked police to explain why Amri's wife and children have been kept in the dark about his disappearance.

-Following the Human Rights Commission of Malaysia's (SUHAKAM) announcement that its findings concluded that the Malaysian Special Branch (SB) was responsible for the disappearances of Amri and Raymond, and still missing as of 2019, Inspector-General of Police (IGP) Abdul Hamid Bador criticized SUHAKAM for causing negative impact towards the Royal Malaysian Police (PDRM).
-Abdul Hamid added that he was confident that Inspector-General of Police (IGP) Mohamad Fuzi Harun, then SB Director, would provide an answer to the allegations.
-Former Prime Minister of Malaysia Mahathir Mohamad announced on the same day that fresh investigations will be conducted once Mohamad Fuzi retires in May 2019.
+Following the Human Rights Commission of Malaysia's (SUHAKAM) announcement that its findings concluded that the Royal Malaysian Police's Special Branch was responsible for the disappearances of Amri and Raymond, and still missing as of 2019, Deputy Inspector-General of Police Abdul Hamid Bador criticized SUHAKAM, claiming that the report negatively impacted the Royal Malaysian Police (PDRM). and added that he was confident that the Inspector-General of Police (IGP) Mohamad Fuzi Harun, who was Special Branch Director at the time of the disappearances, would provide an answer to the allegations.
+Former Prime Minister of Malaysia Mahathir Mohamad announced on the same day that fresh investigations would be conducted once Mohamad Fuzi retires in May 2019.

-In 2020, it was said that his disappearance as well as that of Susanna Lieu's husband's disappearance were the subject of an enquiry by SUHAKAM.
-Lieu is suing senior members of the Malaysian police and her stand has been recognized by the US Secretary of State.
+In 2020, it was said that Amri's disappearance as well as that of Koh were the subject of an inquiry by SUHAKAM.
+Liew, who is Koh's wife, is suing senior members of the Malaysian police and her stand has been recognized by the US Secretary of State.